inmanturbo/b2bsaas0/README.md

       - You may also add `B2BSAAS_DATABASE_CREATION_DISABLED=true` to stop the automated creation of databases cluttering your local server.
       - Database Drivers:
         - Currently only `mysql` in implemented, but you can easily add your own type of database by extending `\App\Models\TeamDatabase` and overriding some key methods found in `\App\Models\InteractsWithSystemDatabase`
-          - Team Databases, like Users, SuperAdmins and UpgradedUsers use Single Table Inheritance based on the implementation found here: <https://github.com/tighten/parental>, with a few small changes to support using an enum for the 'type column'
+          - Team Databases, like Users, SuperAdmins and UpgradedUsers use Single Table Inheritance based on the implementation found here: <https://github.com/tighten/parental>, with a few small changes to support using an enum for the `type column`
           - If you wanted to add support for sqlite, for instance:
             - You may start by adding `case Sqlite = SqliteTeamDatabase::class;` to the `\App\Models\TeamDatabaseTypes` enum
             - Then create a model called `SqliteTeamDatabase::class` which extends `\App\Models\TeamDatabase`: